tesla-24/UFOAnalysis/README.md

 - **UFOAnalysis.ipynb** - This ipython notebook contains the code for the analysis of data.
 - **UFO_scrubbed.csv** -  This csv files contains the data about UFO sightings.
 - **alien_movies.csv** - This csv files contains data about films containing extraterrestrials.
+## Summary
+This analysis provided me with insights which will help me take better decisions to setup an UFO observatory.
+California came out to be the most suitable place to setup an observatory.
+Most of the UFO sightings were observed at night.
+Hence we need to equip the observatory with appropriate tools which will be effective at night.
+Most of the observations of the UFO were illuminating objects.
+Hence we will need tools and techniques which can clearly capture the shape of the UFO in illuminating conditions.
+I have documented the observations with visualization in the blog mentioned below
 ## Blog post
 https://medium.com/@yogielectron/what-is-needed-to-setup-an-ufo-observatory-3741f848c55f
 ## Resources